Virginia Institute of Marine Science

 Prepared for: Virginia Marine Resources Commission and U.S. Fish & Wildlife Service For Sampling During: Calendar Year 2015 and Previous Years Project Number: F-130-R-11

-Bonzek, C. F., Gartland, J., Gauthier, D. J., & Latour, R. J. (2016) ANNUAL REPORT Data collection and analysis in support of single and multispecies stock assessments in Chesapeake Bay: The Chesapeake Bay Multispecies Monitoring and Assessment Program ChesMMAP.
-Virginia Institute of Marine Science, College of William and Mary. https://doi.org/10.25773/5Z9C-JX80
+Bonzek, C. F., Gartland, J., Gauthier, D. J., & Latour, R. J. (2016) ANNUAL REPORT - 2015 Data collection and analysis in support of single and multispecies stock assessments in Chesapeake Bay: The Chesapeake Bay Multispecies Monitoring and Assessment Program ChesMMAP.
+Virginia Institute of Marine Science, William & Mary. https://doi.org/10.25773/5Z9C-JX80